 to make cornstarch slurry

-- 2 tbsp water to make cornstarch slurry
+- 2 tablespoon water to make cornstarch slurry

 - 2 Green onions

 - Bring salted water to simmer and put tofu into the water to simmer for 2-3 minutes, remove tofu and drain off carefully.
 Set aside.